 We look for evidence of potential benefit to brain health as well as evidence that the way the treatment works (i.e., its target) has a plausible rationale.
 For example, scientists may have found that a certain genetic mutation increases the risk of developing dementia.
 So, a prevention treatment targeting that mutation would make sense biologically.
 The types of evidence most commonly evaluated for our ratings are described below:

 Different experiments designed to answer the same question will frequently yield different results.
-The treatment may have been tested in different populations of people, perhaps for different lengths of time or at different doses.
+A treatment may have been tested in different populations of people, perhaps for different lengths of time or at different doses.
 Sometimes the results are biased unknowingly by the researchers themselves.
-Meta-analyses and systematic reviews methodically compile all available research on a given question and then combine them into a single analysis that considers and compares the quality of the methods of each study to draw an overall conclusion.
+Meta-analyses and systematic reviews methodically compile different research studies (e.g., observational or randomized controlled trials) on a given question and combine them into a single analysis that considers and compares the quality of the methods of each study to draw an overall conclusion.

-Experiments in animals and isolated cells are useful for "proof-of-concept" experiments and to help design future research.
+Experiments in animals (in vivo) and isolated cells (in vitro) are useful for "proof-of-concept" experiments and to help design future research.
 However, they do not reliably predict whether a treatment is safe or effective in humans.